-But our 22 national championships and 66 conference championships suggest that, as an athlete at Rollins, you can be successful both in the classroom and on the field.
+But our 22 national championships, 67 conference championships, and 18 conference tournament championships suggest that, as an athlete at Rollins, you can be successful both in the classroom and on the field.

 Our rich athletic tradition spans 22 men’s and women’s varsity teams, and stretches across offerings as diverse as sailing and waterskiing (which benefit from Rollins’ location on the shores of Lake Virginia).
 You’ll train in the finest facilities—including the 77,800-square-foot Harold and Ted Alfond Sports Complex, the centerpiece of Rollins Athletics.
 Facilities also feature the Barker Family Stadium at Cahall Sandspur Field, six on-campus tennis courts, and a minor-league-quality baseball complex in Alfond Stadium at Harper-Shepherd Field.